zydou/arti/crates/fs-mistrust/semver.md

-MODIFIED: New accessor to configure how we look at the environment.
+MODIFIED: New facilities to configure how we look at the environment.